 Acceptance Factors for Matching into Pediatrics Residency

-What You Need to Match into Pediatrics Residency
+How to Match into a Pediatrics Residency Program

 The interactive tableau tool can be found here, and we recommend taking a look at the specialty you’ll be applying to before submitting your ERAS packet: https://public.tableau.com/profile/national.resident.matching.program#!/vizhome/PDSurvey_0/Desktoptablet

-For Pediatrics specifically, major components of the survey you should pay attention to include:
+For Pediatrics Residency specifically, major components of the survey you should pay attention to include:

 - Selection Criteria for an Interview – Step 1 and Step 2 CK scores (or COMLEX equivalents for DO grads) rank highly among the most important factors pediatric program directors cite when granting interview invitations — Step 1 and Step 2 were cited as most important, and notably any USMLE/COMLEX failure was ranked as the #4 most important factor.
 Beyond exams, clerkship performance (as reflected in the MSPE and grade in pediatric clerkship in particular) round out the top 5 at #3 and #5, respectively.